Cardiac Calcium Screening

 Measuring calcified plaque with a Cardiac Calcium Screening can help predict heart disease risk at an early stage, before symptoms occur, for up to 10 years after the scan.
 The exam uses high resolution, rapid CT to take multiple angle X-Rays to create 2-D images of the beating heart.
 Our physicians analyze the CT to provide a calcium score for risk of cardiac artery blockage.

-Your doctor will use your test results to determine if you may need medication or lifestyle changes to reduce the risk of heart attack or other heart problems.
+A Cardiac Calcium Screening requires an order from your doctor.
+Using your test results, your doctor will determine if you may need medication or lifestyle changes to reduce the risk of heart attack or other heart problems.

 a woman using a computer.